 The design of proprietary separators varies by manufacturer.
 Units are typically precast concrete, but larger systems may be cast in place.
 Units may have baffles or other devices to direct incoming water into and through a series of chambers, slowing the water down to allow sediment to drop out into internal storage areas, then directing this pre -treated water to exit to other treatment or infiltration devices.
 In some cases, flow will be introduced tangentially, to induce swirl or vortex.
-Units may include skirts or weirs, to keep trapped sediments from becoming re-
+Units may include skirts or weirs, to keep trapped sediments from becoming re-entrained.

-entrained.
-Some units combine a catch basin with the treatment function, providing off-line rather than in-line treatment.

-Generally they are placed below ground on a gravel or stone base.
+Generally, they are placed below ground on a gravel or stone base.
+The bottom of the separator must be placed at least 2-feet in elevation above seasonal high groundwater.
 Make sure all units contain inspection and access ports so that they may be inspected and cleaned.
 During design, take care to place the inspection and access ports where they will be accessible.
 Do not place the ports in locations such as travel lanes of roadways/highways and parking stalls.

+Manufactured separators are typically available in different sizes.
+Larger sizes accommodate runoff from larger areas.
+The treatment chamber/sump must be sized to hold the 1-inch water quality volume.
+What this means is that the separator treatment chamber/sump must be able to hold a volume of 1-inch of runoff times the contributing impervious drainage area, without surcharging or bypass.
+If the separators are sized using the peak flow rate, they must be sized using the MassDEP 1-inch Water Quality Volume to Peak Flow Rate conversion method.
+Other methods to convert the 1-inch Water Quality Volume to Peak Flow Rate are not acceptable.
+The method to convert the 1-inch Water Quality Volume to Peak Flow Rate is listed in Appendix D.

+All proprietary manufactured separators must be designed to ensure the first 1-inch Water Quality Volume is treated without any bypass.
+Some proprietary manufactured separators may contain an internal weir to prevent bypass.
+If the proprietary manufactured separator does not contain an internal weir to prevent bypass of the 1-inch Water Quality Volume, external manholes must be included in the design to route flows in excess of 1-inch around the proprietary manufactured separator.

+Additionally, the proprietary manufactured separator must be designed to operate offline, and must be placed first in the treatment train.

 Construction

 Install construction barriers around the excavation area to prevent access by pedestrians.
 Use diversions and other soil erosion practices up-slope of the proprietary separator to prevent runoff from entering the site before construction of the units is complete.
 Implement practices to prevent construction period runoff from being discharged to the units until construction is complete and the soil is stabilized.
 Stabilize all surrounding area and any established outlets.
 Remove temporary structures after vegetation is established.

+Maintenance